What is the Law of Demand?

 The demand curve is drawn against the quantity demanded on the x-axis and the price on the y-axis.
 The definition of the law of demand determines that the demand curve is downward sloping.

-It is always worth to distinguish the difference between the demand and the quantity demanded.
+It is important to distinguish the difference between the demand and the quantity demanded.
 The quantity demanded is the number of goods that the consumers are willing to buy at a given price point.
 On the other hand, the demand represents all the available relationships between the good’s prices and the quantity demanded.

 Exceptions to the Law of Demand